 They concluded that “right-wing ideology predicts acceptance of animal exploitation and meat consumption.”

 Negativity toward vegetarians and vegans might extend far beyond dietary choice.
 Someone’s meal choice paints a picture of their likely political outlook and ideology.
-As the authors of one paper conclude:
+As the authors of one

 “Eating animals is not only a gustatory behavior, as widely believed, but also an ideological one.”